Partial Identification in Matching Models for the Marriage Market: Proofs

+Finally, by using the formula of $\mbox{Vol}_{ \Delta \bar{F}_x}$, it is useful to write (\MYref{eq24}) and (\MYref{eq25}) in the following more explicit way:

-\paragraph{Step 1} In this step, we present the notion of an equivalence class for every $U\in \mathcal{U}$ and prove that if $\tilde{U},\hat{U}\in \mathcal{U}$ belong to the same equivalence class, then they induce the same feasible set to the linear programming problem (\MYref{LP1_appendix})-(\MYref{LP12_appendix}).
+\paragraph{Step 1} In this step, we present the notion of an equivalence class for every $U\in \mathcal{U}$ and prove that if $\tilde{U},\hat{U}\in \mathcal{U}$ belong to the same equivalence class, then they induce the same set of solutions of the linear program (\MYref{eq0})-(\MYref{eq25}).
+We add superscripts $\tilde{U}$ or $\hat{U}$ to the function $\Delta\bar{F}_x$ to clearly distinguish between a potential solution to the linear program for $\tilde{U}$ and a potential solution to the linear program for $\hat{U}$.